Nevada Medical Malpractice Laws & Statute of Limitations

 The Affidavit of Merit Requirement in Nevada Medical Malpractice Lawsuits

-As part of their effort at tort reform, many states—including Nevada—have passed laws that require medical malpractice plaintiffs (the party filing the lawsuit) to jump through specific procedural hoops when starting their cases.
+As part of efforts at tort reform, many states—including Nevada—have passed laws requiring medical malpractice plaintiffs to jump through specific procedural hoops when starting their cases.

 Nevada law requires an affidavit of merit to be filed alongside a medical malpractice complaint (the court filing that gets the lawsuit started).
 The affidavit must be submitted by an expert medical witness who practices in a “substantially similar” area of medicine as the defendant health care provider, and it must: